 diesel oil and large quantity of debris.
 Five survivors are sighted, one of

 which is forcibly taken aboard.
 The survivor identifies his submarine as the

 (nonexisting) I-382.
 The remaining 84 sailors are lost.

 I-373 is the last Japanese submarine sunk in World War II.

 Removed from the Navy List.

-_______________________________________________________________________________________________Authors' Note: Special thanks for help in preparing this TROM go to Dr. Higuchi Tatsuhiro of Japan.
+Special thanks go to Dr. Higuchi Tatsuhiro of Japan and Hans Mcilveen

 – Bob Hackett and Sander Kingsepp.

 Back to Submarine